FourThievesVinegar/solderless-microlab/backend/README.md

 `/stop` - Stops the current recipe

+### uploadRecipe

+`/uploadRecipe` - Upload a JSON file to the microlab.

+POST request, file must be valid JSON.

 ## Recipes

 The microlab by default loads recipes from files located in `solderless-microlab/backend/recipes/files/`.
 See `solderless-microlab/backend/recipes/base.py` for information on the format required for recipe files.